DATA STORAGE SOLUTION NEWS

 Manufacturers overcome this problem in a number of ways by using sophisticated algorithms to work out how many times each cell has been used and then automatically re-map those blocks to another portion of Flash.

-Flash storage array systems are certainly taking centre stage with more technologies vying to become the dominant leader with Intel and Micron 3D Xpoint, HP and SanDisk memristor/ReRam, IBM PCM, along with SLC, MLC, TLC, QLC, 3D NAND, SSD, PCIe and NVMe.
+Flash storage array systems are certainly taking center stage with more technologies vying to become the dominant leader with Intel and Micron 3D Xpoint, HP and SanDisk memristor/ReRam, IBM PCM, along with SLC, MLC, TLC, QLC, 3D NAND, SSD, PCIe and NVMe.
 With SSD drive capacities announced by both Seagate and Samsung reaching 60TB and 15TB respectively.

 The most common type of Enterprise Flash Storage uses SSD NAND, this is normally is MLC and provides a high capacity and a far lower cost point than SLC.
 Whilst this does not have the highest Write Cycle the more sophisticated Enterprise Flash Storage vendors take this into consideration and employ Static Wear Levelling to ensure the maximum data life-cycle is attained and reliability remains intact.